BlueBrain/nexus-web/docs/studio/Workspaces.md

 ## What is a workspace?

 A workspace is a collection of Dashboards paired with a View.
 You can have any number of dashboard-view pairings organized into a workspace.
-You can label a workspace and add a description to help uses understand what kind of content they can expect to find there.
+You can label a workspace and add a description to help users understand what kind of content they can expect to find there.

 ```json
 {